autonomio/talos/docs/Evaluate.md

 ## Evaluate()

-The models that result from the experiment `Scan` object can be evaluated with `Evaluate()`.
-This way one or more models may be picked for deployment using k-fold cross-validation in a straightforward manner.

-> Evaluating model generality
+Once the `Scan()` experiment procedures have been completed, the resulting class object can be used as input for `Evaluate()` in order to evaluate one or more models.

 ```python
 from talos import Evaluate